reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-These examples both use `{!reach} forall`, which allows Reach programmers to quantify over all possible values that might be provided to a part of their program.
+These examples both use `{!rsh} forall`, which allows Reach programmers to quantify over all possible values that might be provided to a part of their program.
-You might think that these theorems will take a very long time to prove, because they have to loop over all the billions and billions of possibilities (e.g., Ethereum uses 256-bits for its unsigned integers) for the bits of `{!reach} handAlice` (twice!) and `{!reach} handBob`.
+You might think that these theorems will take a very long time to prove, because they have to loop over all the billions and billions of possibilities (e.g., Ethereum uses 256-bits for its unsigned integers) for the bits of `{!rsh} handAlice` (twice!) and `{!rsh} handBob`.
 In fact, on rudimentary laptops, it takes less than half a second.
 That's because Reach uses an advanced [symbolic execution engine](##guide-reach) to reason about this theorem abstractly without considering individual values.